UrsineRaven/VSCodePortable/README.md

 2. 7-zip is provided under the GNU LGPL license
 3. You can get the 7-zip source code from <www.7-zip.org>.

-The license file provided with the download I used is available in the Data\Licenses directory.
+The license file provided with the download I used is available in the Data\Other_Licenses directory.

 ### AutoHotkey

 Per the requirements of the AutoHotkey license, I am opting to provide a link to the source code of AutoHotkey rather than including the source code explicitly: [link to AutoHotkey source](https://github.com/Lexikos/AutoHotkey_L).
 If for any reason this does not fully fulfill the requirements of the license, I will provide a copy of the source in a valid medium if you contact me at the email listed on my [GitHub profile](https://github.com/UrsineRaven).

-The license file provided with the download I used is available in the Data\Licenses directory.
+The license file provided with the download I used is available in the Data\Other_Licenses directory.

 ### Visual Studio Code